arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-5.md

 That's absolutely correct, and you will find many tutorials implementing nondeterminism with Monads this way.
 Yet, I think this is a missed opportunity to understand some small &mdash; yet important &mdash; minutiae.
 Allow me then to proceed differently.

-Following our initial idea to devote a dedicated monadic type to each specific source of side-effect / extra-behavior, let's imagine to have a `Nondeterministic` type:
+Following our initial idea to devote a dedicated monadic type to each specific source of effects / extra-behavior, let's imagine to have a `Nondeterministic` type:

 ```csharp
 moveKnight :: Position -> Nondeterministic